ZhaoBinglin2025/zhaobinglin2025.github.io/index.md

 ## Hi, I'm Binglin Zhao（赵冰琳）.

 My research lies at the intersection of Human–Computer Interaction (HCI), cognitive science, and interactive system design.
-I am particularly interested in how interface design influences human cognition and performance in complex and high-stakes environments(e.g.,surgury and high-risk driving).
+I am particularly interested in how interface design and multisensory feedback shape human cognition and sensorimotor learning in complex and high-stakes environments, such as surgical training and high-risk driving.

 ---
 ## Academic Background